netwerk-digitaal-erfgoed/europeana-pipeline/README.md

 ```sh
 ./.envrc
 ```
 This will create a .envrc-private in the root directory.
 Edit this script to set the variables for your environment.
 To upload the converted data to a TriplyDB instance or to convert larger dataset (>20Mb) set a TriplyDB apikey through the TRIPLYDB_TOKEN.
-The .envrc-private script also sets the default values for the NDE Datasetregister (URL and query) and EDM SHACL validation script have set by default, adjust these if neccessary.
+The .envrc-private script also has a placeholder for setting the variables for NDE Datasetregister (URL and query) and EDM SHACL validation script.
+The are set by default in the code but can be overidden by the setting the environment variables.

 Each time running the pipeline the .envrc-private script must be sourced by using: